Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Analytical Studies on Contextual Features

 \subsection{Contextual Features Preprocessing Methods}

-To enhance the exploitation of contextual features, we elaborate on several typical feature prepossessing techniques for weather, holiday, temporal position, and POIs.
-Our study also includes a detailed discussion on context modeling techniques, which are introduced in Section~\ref{fusionMethod}.
-It is worth noting that these modeling techniques usually employ learning paradigms that involve learnable parameters and thus differ from the contextual prepossessing methods.
+To enhance the exploitation of contextual features, we elaborate on typical feature preprocessing techniques for the selected contextual features.
+Our study also includes a detailed discussion on context modeling techniques, as introduced in Section~\ref{fusionMethod}.
+It is worth noting that these modeling techniques usually employ learning paradigms that involve learnable parameters and thus differ from the contextual preprocessing methods.

 \textbf{Weather.} The weather context encompasses both numerical and categorical features, which necessitates consideration in machine learning approaches such as neural networks.
 Numerical features, such as temperature ($^{\circ}$F), humidity (\%), and wind speed (m/s), hold specific numerical values and can be readily utilized.
 In contrast, categorical contextual features, such as weather states (e.g., sunny, rainy, etc.), require transformation into numerical features.
-One-hot encoding and hand-crafted encoding that categorizes weather states into good (e.g., sunny, cloudy) and bad weather (e.g., rainy, stormy, dusty) both can be used for this purpose \cite{hoang_fccf:_2016,wang_dynamic_nodate}.
+One-hot encoding and hand-crafted encoding that categorizes weather states into good (e.g., sunny, cloudy) and bad weather (e.g., rainy, stormy, dusty) can both be used for this purpose \cite{hoang_fccf:_2016,wang_dynamic_nodate}.

-\textbf{Holiday} and \textbf{Temporal Position.} For the holiday context, we can use a binary variable to indicate whether a day is a holiday.
-Moreover, we also may include other features such as the type of holiday (e.g. Christmas, Thanksgiving).
-In a similar manner, the temporal position context, including \emph{HourofDay} and \emph{DayofWeek}, can also be transformed to enhance analysis.
-For instance, the \emph{HourofDay} can be represented as a one-hot vector with a length of 24, indicating the position of a given hour in a day.
-Similarly, the \emph{DayofWeek} can be encoded as a seven-dimensional vector.
-These transformations have been utilized in prior research \cite{yi2019citytraffic, liu_deeppf:_2019}.
+\textbf{Holiday, Temporal Position and Spatial Position.} For the holiday context, we can use a binary variable to indicate whether a day is a holiday.
+Moreover, we also may include other features such as the type of holiday (e.g., Christmas, Thanksgiving).
+In a similar manner, the temporal and spatial position features can also be transformed into categorical one-hot vectors \cite{wang_deepsd:_2017, yi2019citytraffic, liu_deeppf:_2019}.
+For instance, \emph{HourofDay} can be represented as a one-hot vector of length 24, indicating the hour's position within a day. \emph{DayofWeek} can be encoded as a seven-dimensional vector.
+In a bike-sharing application with 288 stations, \textit{CoordofCity} is a 288-dimensional vector.

 \textbf{POIs.} For POIs, researchers often count the POIs density of different categories as features \cite{tong_simpler_2017}.
 Due to the disturbances caused by various region functions, previous research proposes an elaborated feature engineering method to encode POIs features (i.e., the Inherent Influence Factor) \cite{zheng_deepstd_2020}.
 To differentiate the importance of each type of POIs to each region, previous research applies the Term Frequency–Inverse Document Frequency (\textbf{TF-IDF}) to encode POIs features, where the POIs are considered as words and the regions are the documents \cite{yuan_activity_2015, sthan_2022}.